mmaku/PAFI_2/README.md

 Pricing and analysis of financial instruments 2
 =====

-All scripts/programs which I have done during 'Pricing and analysis of financial instruments 2' course conducted by Piotr Sobczyk at the Institute of Mathematics (University of Wrocław).
+All scripts/programs that I have done during 'Pricing and analysis of financial instruments 2' course conducted by Paweł Kawa at the Institute of Mathematics (University of Wrocław).

 COURSE SYLLABUS  (in Polish)
 ===============